almoshen/DeepSDF/README.md

 colab_train_deep_sdf.ipynb
 ```
 Check the main_function() and change parameters for different training <br>
-Change datasource in specs.json to google drive data folder like "/mnt/g/Shared drives/Github/DeepSDF/data" for wsl
+Change datasource in specs.json to google drive data folder like "/mnt/g/Shared drives/Github/DeepSDF/data" for wsl <br>
+If you see errors like killed (in Linux) or cuda out of memory (colab), try to increase batch_split

 Parameters of training are stored in a "specification file" in the experiment directory, which (1) avoids proliferation of command line arguments and (2) allows for easy reproducibility.
 This specification file includes a reference to the data directory and a split file specifying which subset of the data to use for training.